hramovsky/AEMotionTimeline/README.md

 AE Motion Timeline is an After Effects template that can help UI motion designers explain or present their UI animations.

+Update 1.2:
+- automatic generate curve preview by setting values in the curve preview composition name

 # Quick note

 It's not automated tool, so you will use your animation as a reference and set up tracks manually.